Domaine Jean-Luc Mouillard

 THE COMPANY

-After working at the family domaine in Nevy-Sur-Seille, Jean-Luc Mouillard founded his own in 1991 after graduating in oenology in Beaune.
+After working in his family’s domaine in Nevy-Sur-Seille, Jean-Luc Mouillard graduated in oenology in Beaune and founded his Domaine in 1991.
 Over the years, the Domaine grew and moved to Mantry, a village in the heart of the Jura.
 Today, together with his wife Annie and son Mathieu, he manages 11 hectares of vineyards divided into 3 appellations: ChĂ¢teau-Chalon, L’Etoile and CĂ´tes du Jura.
 In order to respect the environment, Jean-Luc has always practiced integrated pest management, which consists of field observation, insect counting, and the preservation of auxiliary fauna, making it possible to optimize and reduce the use of plant protection products.
 The land, on the other hand, is worked in alternating rows to limit overproduction and avoid compaction.
 The estate vineyards are spread over different types of soils: clays, marls and limestone banks.
 In some vineyards, particularly in Mantry and ChĂ¢teau-Chalon, some fossils can also be found.
-Always attentive to respecting the environment and applying, since 2020, the dictams of organic farming, Jean-Luc now produces traditional “sous voile” white wines, fresh “ouillè” wines (produced by topping up the barrels preventing oxidation by “flor” yeasts), red wines and CrĂ©mants, of pure territorial impact.
+Ever mindful of respect for the environment and applying the dictates of organic farming since 2020, Jean-Luc now produces traditional ‘sous voile’ white wines, fresh ‘ouillè’ wines (produced by topping up the barrels to prevent oxidation by ‘flor’ yeasts), red wines and CrĂ©mant, of pure territorial impact

 France -